kubernetes/community/contributors/design-proposals/volume-snapshotting.md

     * If Kubernetes cannot find a PV that supports snapshotting via its API, reject the PVC and display an error message to the user

- Objective
+* Objective

-Goal: Enable automatic periodic snapshotting (NOTE:  A snapshot is a read-only copy of a disk.)  for all kubernetes volume plugins.
+	* Goal: Enable automatic periodic snapshotting (NOTE:  A snapshot is a read-only copy of a disk.)  for all kubernetes volume plugins.

-Goal: Implement snapshotting interface for GCE PDs.
+	* Goal: Implement snapshotting interface for GCE PDs.

-Goal: Protect against data loss by allowing users to restore snapshots of their disks.
+	* Goal: Protect against data loss by allowing users to restore snapshots of their disks.

-Nongoal: Implement snapshotting support on Kubernetes for non GCE PD volumes.
+	* Nongoal: Implement snapshotting support on Kubernetes for non GCE PD volumes.

-Nongoal: Use snapshotting to provide additional features such as migration.
+	* Nongoal: Use snapshotting to provide additional features such as migration.

- Background
+* Background

 	Many storage systems (GCE PD, Amazon EBS, NFS, etc.) provide the ability to create "snapshots" of a persistent volumes to protect against data loss.
 Snapshots can be used in place of a traditional backup system to back up and restore primary and critical data.
 Snapshots allow for quick data backup (for example, it takes a fraction of a second to create a GCE PD snapshot) and offer fast recovery time objectives (RTOs) and recovery point objectives (RPOs).

 	Currently, no container orchestration software (i.e. Kubernetes and its competitors) provide snapshot scheduling for application storage.

 	Existing solutions for automatic snapshotting include [cron jobs](https://forums.aws.amazon.com/message.jspa?messageID=570265)/shell scripts.
 Some volumes can be configured to take automatic snapshots, but this is specified on the volumes themselves, not via their associated applications.
 Snapshotting support gives Kubernetes clear competitive advantage for users who want automatic snapshotting on their volumes, and particularly those who want to configure application-specific schedules.

- what is the value case?
+	What is the value case?
 Who wants this?
 What do we enable by implementing this?

 	I think it introduces a lot of complexity, so what is the pay off?
 That should be clear in the document.
 Do mesos, or swarm or our competition implement this?
 AWS?
 Just curious.

 Requirements

-Functionality
+* Functionality

-Should this support PVs, direct volumes, or both?
+	* Should this support PVs, direct volumes, or both?

-Should we support deletion?
+	* Should we support deletion?

-Should we support restores?
+	* Should we support restores?

-Automated schedule -- times or intervals?
+	* Automated schedule -- times or intervals?
 Before major event?

-Performance
+* Performance

 Snapshots are supposed to provide timely state freezing.
 What is the SLA from issuing one to it completing?